uwmadisoncals/cals-main-plugins/threewp-broadcast/readme.txt

 This will broadcast all normal product settings: SKU, price, etc.

-If your products have variations, or you want the attribute taxonomies to be synced, you'll be wanting the WooCommerce plugin from the plugin packs.
+If your products have variations, or you want the attribute taxonomies to be synced, you'll be wanting the WooCommerce plugin from the add-on packs.

 If you have a product gallery, use the "Custom Field Attachments" plugin to broadcast the "_product_image_gallery" custom field.

 Need your stock or PDF vouchers synced upon each purchase?
-See the WooCommerce extras in the Plugin Pack.
+See the WooCommerce extras in the premium add-on pack.

 = WPML Sitepress =